PlexTrac-Labs/parser-prism-report-xlsx/README.md

 After setting up the Python environment, you will need to setup a few things before you can run the script.

 ## CSV with Data to Import
-In the `config.yaml` file you should add the file path to the CSV with data yo're trying to import.
+In the `config.yaml` file you should add the file path to the CSV with data you're trying to import.

 ## Header Mapping CSV
 To import a CSV with data, you must create a mapping to tell the script where the data for each column should go in Plextrac.